linkedin/lambda-learner/README.md

 ### Prepare your dataset and initial model

-Let's assume we have a minibatch of data and a random effect model, and a global model (the fixed effects).
+Let's assume we have a minibatch of data, a random effect model, and the fixed effects.
 In order to use Lambda Learner, we need to format the data and model into appropriate data structures as follows:

 ```python
 training_data: List[TrainingRecord] = ...